Our Leadership Team

 and friendships with other young families encouraged me to stay.”
 She enjoyed working on theme

 dinners, Christmas bazaars and many administrative tasks.
 Laura also enjoys singing in the choir.
 She even took “a leap of faith” and tried liturgical dance, and found it a moving experience.
+Laura is also very busy coordinating the duty roster here at P.R.A.M.

 George Sklivas is a lifelong Anglican who has served as a People’s Warden and on